The People's Democratic Party

 The Affordable Care Act covered millions of Americans and saved tens of thousands of lives.
 But it left out two key progressive policies: a public option and the right to bargain for lower drug prices.
-I propose we move towards a single-payer health care system, one that goes beyond Medicare-for-All, where every U.S. resident is covered from birth to death for all medically necessary care.
+I propose we move towards universal healthcare, one that goes beyond Medicare-for-All, where every U.S. resident is covered from birth to death for all medically necessary care.

-Under a single-payer system, premiums, copays, and deductibles would be abolished and everyone would have the freedom to choose their own doctor and hospital – no more trying to find out if your doctor is “in-network” or “out-of-network”.
+Under universal healthcare, premiums, copays, and deductibles would be abolished and everyone would have the freedom to choose their own doctor and hospital – no more trying to find out if your doctor is “in-network” or “out-of-network”

-The majority of Americans support a single-payer healthcare system.
-In a single-payer system, medical decisions are made together with doctors and patients, without insurance company interference – the way they should be.
+The majority of Americans support universal healthcare.
+Medical decisions are made together with doctors and patients, without insurance company interference – the way they should be.
 The plan must be equitable, accessible, and affordable.
 It must include the long-term disability care that many with disabilities depend upon to live.
 It must include access to abortion and reproductive care.
 It must cover our LGTBQ community by removing bias in healthcare and providing transgender health care, behavioral health, and HIV prevention and care.

-The Democratic Party must reject the for-profit healthcare lobby and lead on a single-payer bill that includes full prescription drug, mental, dental, and reproductive healthcare coverage.
-A single-payer system will ensure that everyone has access to high-quality healthcare, based on one’s medical needs, not their ability to pay.
+The Democratic Party must reject the for-profit healthcare lobby and lead on a universal healthcare bill that includes full prescription drug, mental, dental, and reproductive healthcare coverage.
+Universal healthcare will ensure that everyone has access to high-quality healthcare, based on one’s medical needs, not their ability to pay.